Axlefublr/axlefublr.github.io/content/harp/index.md

 ## file harps

-Let's take the most basic harp action, the one that started it all: file harps. \
+The most basic harp action, the one that started it all: file harps. \
-File harp set takes the filepath of the current buffer, and stores it. \
+File harp *set* takes the filepath of the current buffer, and stores it. \
-File harp get takes the stored path, and *opens* it.
+File harp *get* retrieves the stored path, and *opens* it in the editor.

-Even just this is flabbergastingly powerful.
+Even just this is flabbergastingly powerful. \
 All of your various offshoot config files that you want to jump to frequently? \
 Set file harps for them, and now you can get to them incredibly quickly.

-Most of what I do is edit config files… So I use this incredibly often. \
+Most of what I do is edit config files… So I use this a *lot*. \
 I have file harps bound on <kbd>space+s</kbd>, so to get to all of my most wanted files, I only need to press three keys. \
 Helix config — <kbd>space+s+c</kbd> \
 Foot config (what a strange combination of words) — <kbd>space+s+f</kbd> \